chyyuu/aos_course_info/readinglist.md

  - [Light-Weight Contexts: An OS Abstraction for Safety and Performance](https://www.usenix.org/conference/osdi16/technical-sessions/presentation/litton),OSDI 2016

 ### Verification/proof
- - [Safe Kernel Extensions Without Run-Time Checking](http://www.usenix.org/publications/library/proceedings/osdi96/necula.html), George C. Necula and Peter Lee, SOSP 1996,  **SIGOPS: The Hall of Fame Award**
+ - [Safe Kernel Extensions Without Run-Time Checking](http://www.usenix.org/publications/library/proceedings/osdi96/necula.html), George C. Necula and Peter Lee, SOSP 1996
+    - **SIGOPS: The Hall of Fame Award** This paper introduced the notion of proof carrying code (PCC) and showed how it could be used for ensuring safe execution by kernel extensions without incurring run-time overhead.
+PCC turns out to be a general approach for relocating trust in a system; trust is gained in a component by trusting a proof checker (and using it to check a proof the component behaves as expected) rather than trusting the component per se.
+PCC has become one of the cornerstones of language-based security.
+ - [A Logic of Authentication](http://portal.acm.org/citation.cfm?id=77649), Michael Burrows, Martin Abadi, and Roger Needham, ACM Transactions on Computer Systems 8(1):18-36, February 1990.
+    - **SIGOPS: The Hall of Fame Award** This paper introduced to the systems community a logic-based notation for authentication protocols to precisely describe certificates, delegations, etc. With this precise description a designer can easily reason whether a protocol is correct or not, and avoid the security flaws that have plagued protocols.
+“Speaks-for” and “says” are now standard tools for system designers.
  - [seL4: Formal Verification of an OS Kernel](http://www.sigops.org/sosp/sosp09/papers/klein-sosp09.pdf), SOSP 2009.
      - [seL4 project](https://github.com/seL4)
  - [Jitk: A Trustworthy In-Kernel Interpreter Infrastructure](https://www.usenix.org/system/files/conference/osdi14/osdi14-paper-wang_xi.pdf) OSDI 2014.